18F/dtmo-hugo/content/handbook/travel-tdy/before-travel/book-transportation/book-a-rental-car.md

 ---
-title: "Handbook"
+title: "Book a Rental Car"
-description: "Rental car"
+description: "This is how you book a rental car or truck"
 layout: "content"
 draft: false
 ---